The Unblu Cloud allows you to use single sign-on (SSO) for your agents, visitors, or both. This article describes the different mechanisms used.

-We recommend that the validity of the access tokens presented to the Unblu Financial Cloud be limited to a relatively short time period, for example 1 hour.
+You should limit the validity of the access tokens presented to the Unblu Cloud to a relatively short period, for example 1 hour.

-If the initial access token obtained from your identity provider includes a refresh token, we recommend that you set its validity to 10 hours.
+If the initial access token obtained from your identity provider includes a refresh token, you should set its validity to 10 hours.
 Unblu will use the refresh token to obtain a new access token when the initial access token expires.

 For visitors, the Unblu UI is typically embedded as a widget in your website.
-Since OpenID Connect relies on browser redirects, this means it cannot be used as the authentication mechanism without leading to a poor user experience.
+Since OpenID Connect relies on browser redirects, this means Unblu must use an alternative authentication mechanism to avoid an unsatisfactory experience for your users.

 Visitor SSO works as follows: